ringcentral/engage-voice-api-docs/docs/workforce/call-streaming/getting-started.md

 Let's have a quick review on what the WebSocket messages look like.

-When an agent in the Queue/Campaign is connected to a call, Engage Voice server will start to send websocket messages to `streamingUrl`.
+When an agent in the Queue/Campaign is connected to a call, RingCX server will start to send websocket messages to `streamingUrl`.
 There are 4 types of messages:

 - [Connect](#connect-message)
 - [Start](#start-message)